domchen/Crow/README.md

 # Crow
-A command line tool based on tsc for auto generating comments in typescript
+A command line tool based on tsc for generating comments in typescript